It’s nearly prom season, so the thought of one teen (or maybe more) in a car driven by another teen creates undeniable worries for any parent.

 For Parents, Reasons to Relax

-The study comes from The Children’s Hospital of Philadelphia (CHOP).
-They have produced a number of studies in recent years under the “Miles to Go” series.
+The study comes from State Farm and The Children’s Hospital of Philadelphia (CHOP), a partnership that has produced a number of studies in recent years under the “Miles to Go” series.
 The studies have focused on teen drivers, touching on topics from their head injuries to how they use seat belts to certain methods that could be used to keep them safer.

 And while teen driver safety is highlighted during April’s Distracted Driving Awareness Month, CHOP’s report on teen passengers delves into a topic that is usually ignored but just as important.